-Do I Have a Spicy Tuna Roll Salmonella Lawsuit?
+Do I Have a Salmonella Lawsuit?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
-If you or a loved one has been injured after taking Spicy Tuna Roll Salmonella, you should contact our lawyers immediately.
-You may be entitled to compensation by filing a Spicy Tuna Roll Salmonella lawsuit.
+If you or a loved one has been injured after eating sushi, you should contact our lawyers immediately.
+You may be entitled to compensation by filing a lawsuit in Texas.

 The FDA has been investigating cases between January 28, 2012 and April 2, 2012.
 It is possible that the outbreak is linked to six clusters of restaurants in five states, including Texas, Maryland, Wisconsin, Connecticut, Rhode Island.